 All travel involving the use of an automobile will follow guidelines as set forth in this policy.

 Consistent with PASSHE BOG policy, university employees shall use rental cars and vans when economically warranted.
 Employees are encouraged to use rental cars when mileage per day exceeds approximately 100 miles.
 Employees choosing to use personal vehicles will be reimbursed at the state rate for mileage up to 100 miles.
 When personal vehicle mileage exceeds 100 per day, the employee will be reimbursed at the Enterprise rate.

 Faculty and staff are required to use the trip optimizer for determination of the most economical means of automobile transportation.
 Travel requests with daily mileage in excess of 100 must include a print-out of the optimizer showing the most economical travel cost.
 The trip optimizer can be found on the 'Enterprise Car Rental Information' link under Travel Forms.

 Vice Presidents Deans, Directors, etc. will be responsible for reviewing travel requests and state car requests and requiring travelers to use the most economical travel method available.
 Travel requests with nonconforming reimbursement amounts will be amended and the employee will be reimbursed at the rate calculated.
 (End of Policy)

-Personal Automobile Rate: The university has been advised that the U.S. General Services Administration’s Privately Owned Vehicle reimbursement rate has decreased to 56 cents per mile effective January 1, 2014.
-In accordance with Board of Governors’ Policy 1986-07-A, Travel Expense Regulations, the reimbursement rate for use of a personal automobile for official System travel also has decreased to 56 cents per mile effective January 1, 2014.
-For travel occurring from January 1, 2013, through December 31, 2013, the reimbursement rate is 56.5 cents per mile.
+Personal Automobile Rate: The university has been advised that the U.S. General Services Administration’s Privately Owned Vehicle reimbursement rate has increased to 57.5 cents per mile effective January 1, 2015.
+In accordance with Board of Governors’ Policy 1986-07-A, Travel Expense Regulations, the reimbursement rate for use of a personal automobile for official System travel also has increased to 57.5 cents per mile effective January 1, 2015.
+For travel occurring from January 1, 2014, through December 31, 2014, the reimbursement rate is 56 cents per mile.

 Complete information on rates of reimbursement for official System travel is available on the System's website at http://www.passhe.edu